FrogTheFrog/moondeck-buddy/README.md

 By default, Buddy logs information that is of severity **INFO** or above.
 To enable Buddy's debug logs, set the parameter value to `"buddy.*.debug=true"`.

+#### Handled displays (default: [])

+By default, Buddy will change resolution for display(-s) that is marked as primary.

+Here you can override this choice, with a list of display names that you want to change resolution for instead.

+Note: you can enable the debug mode to check what displays are available as they are printed when trying to change resolution.

 ## Sunshine setup

 Since the NVidia has discontinued its Gamestream service, the Sunshine has now become the primary target for MoonDeckBuddy.